omarkohl/codeandbugs.com/content/post/poker-theory-poker-night/index.md

 out before seeing the community cards?

 Yes you can say something, this is what is known as expected value or EV for short.
 What is EV?
-Well it is the value you expect to gain.
+Well it is the value you expect to gain (or lose) in a particular situation.
 For example let's say I offer you the following bet: I will flip a fair coin.
-If it comes up heads I will give you <span>$</span>1,000 and if it comes up tails you have to give me
+If it comes up heads I will give you <span>$</span>1,000 and if it comes up tails you have to give me <span>$</span>10.
-<span>$</span>10.
 Would you play?

 Think about it for a moment.
 Would you play and if yes, why?
 The coin is really fair (i.e. not a trick coin that always comes up tails).